up9inc/mockintosh/Roadmap.md

 ## Milestone N

-1. Multi-response functionality
 1. Configuration-by-request
     - Ability to control a lot of response via request headers - for quick experimentation and code-level configuration in any language
-1. Dataset support
-1. Ability to refer to external files containing request _and_ response bodies

 ## Milestone N